-Timetabling is flexible to ensure there will be discrete teaching of reading, writing, spelling and grammar, maths, science, RE, art, PE, music, MfL and computing.
-This means that some subjects will be taught separately from other subjects where there is a need for pupils to build upon skills daily or weekly.
-Wherever possible, links will be made across the curriculum / to key life-skills, ensuring once more that these skills are transferable.
+Timetabling is flexible to ensure there will be discrete teaching of reading, writing, spelling and grammar, maths, science, RE, art, PE, music, MFL and computing.
+This means that some subjects will be taught separately from other subjects where there is a need for children to build upon skills daily or weekly.
+Wherever possible, links will be made across the curriculum to key life-skills, ensuring that these skills are transferable.

-Pupils are supported in achieving their potential through careful planning and assessment.
+Our children are supported in achieving their potential through careful planning and assessment.
 Teachers plan using flexible groupings with differentiated outcomes, which may change weekly depending on the progress each individual child is making.
-Pupils know what they are doing well and what they need to do to improve through precise marking and feedback, with children being asked to make improvements or complete further challenges that the teacher has set them.
-Children can see the progression they make through their exercise books, such as the WOW write book.
+Our children know what they are doing well and what they need to do to improve, through precise marking and feedback.
+Children are asked to make improvements or complete further challenges, set by their teacher, and they can see the progression they make through their exercise books, such as the WOW write book.
 Teachers use layered targets to personalise the learning for each individual and pupils can explain what they need to do in order to achieve each target.

 How do we value the Arts?

-A creative approach to the curriculum makes learning enjoyable for the children whilst giving them the chance to transfer and embed key skills and knowledge.
+A creative approach to the curriculum makes learning enjoyable for our children, whilst giving them the chance to transfer and embed key skills and knowledge.
 As an integral part of a creative curriculum, we place great emphasis on the arts.
 Local musicians and artists are regularly invited to lead workshops.
-Our pupils are fortunate to receive specialist skilled teaching in music, art, PE and MFL.
+Our children are fortunate to receive specialist skilled teaching in music, art, PE and MFL.
 Childhood is enriched with the Flourish curriculum through numerous opportunities for our children to play and perform in sporting, music, dance and drama events.

 How do the children experience a wide and engaging curriculum?

-Yes!
-From educational visits off site, to places linked to topic areas or a specific subject to in-house workshops and guests, the children enjoy a school day designed to engage, challenge, allow for thinking and encourage reflection.
-After-school clubs and lunchtime groups for sports, computing, art, maths, recycling, choir, eco-club and many more all take place in this thriving school curriculum offer.
+From educational visits off site, to places linked to topic areas or a specific subject to in-house workshops and guests, our children enjoy a school day designed to engage, challenge, allow for thinking and encourage reflection.
+After-school clubs and lunchtime groups for sports, computing, art, maths, recycling, choir, eco-club and many more, all take place in this thriving school curriculum offer.

 How do we enrich the children’s spiritual, moral, social and cultural understanding, as well as their personal development, in matters of health, economics and wellbeing?

-Children have weekly PHSE time when they spend time learning, discussing and thinking about: healthy lifestyles; keeping safe both in real life and online; learning to respect the different viewpoints of others in our school community and the wider world.
+Children have weekly PHSE time when they spend time learning, discussing and thinking about healthy lifestyles, keeping safe both in real life and online and learning to respect the different viewpoints of others in our school community and the wider world.

 How does being part Pathfinder Multi Academy Trust enhance our curriculum?